 It is important to be on board the tug as quickly as possible after an incident.
 Experience shows that 48 hours after the incident took place, more than 50 % of valuable information has already been lost.
 Preserving the area and identifying key personnel to be interviewed is the next step in the process.

 However, it is not all about the place where the undesired event took place.
 Many different aspects become part of the investigation under the human factors’ umbrella, e.g. the way management communicates across the company, the way the company deals with incidents, the company’s organizational- and safety cultures, the quality of the training provided, internal audits and applicability of current SOP’s.
-This is why human factors play a significant role.
+This comprehensive approach underscores the importance of human factors.

-“We apply the inside of the tunnel approach, where we become part of the crew rather than the god-like attitude of only highlighting mistakes.
-That way the recommendations we end up giving minimize the likelihood of similar accidents”, concludes Guillermo Garay.
+“We apply the inside of the tunnel approach, where we become part of the crew rather than taking an external, judgmental stance.
+That way the recommendations we end up giving minimise the likelihood of similar accidents”, concludes Guillermo Garay.

 Tug, Tugboat